Skip to Main Content

 • The qualitative questions seek to provide answers of quality and subjective measurement

-Understand that neither of these approaches to research is "right" or "wrong;" it all depends the research questions you want to answer and how you want to answer them.
+Understand that neither of these approaches to research is "right" or "wrong;" it all depends on the research questions you want to answer and how you want to answer them.
 Many research questions could be answered in different ways using either approach.

 Like us on Facebook